Suniljit/General_Assembly_Projects/README.md

 ### Project 2 : An Analysis of HDB Resale Prices and its Factors for Predictions
 Here, we'll be using the entire data science process to perform a linear regression analysis to predict HDB resale prices in Singapore, and also identify the significator features that contributes to the price.

+### Project 3 : Digitalizing our Marketing and Branding Infringement Checks
+In this project, we will be implementing various classification models to conduct NLP and classify reddit posts as either from MCU or DCEU.
+This model can then be used to check for infringement in text documents between MCU and DCEU (e.g. if a publication is related to MCU, the model can check if any DCEU specific information has accidentally been included inside).